Current issue Archives of all issues

 Ezines are pretty much a thing of the past because we're all so much better connected by social media sites but, as I write this, we still have around 300 subscribers and it's become a habitual pursuit so I'll keep publishing until out subscriber count falls below 200 or until it starts to feel, I don't know, over I guess.

 Our ezine is for anyone who enjoys the internet and has time and the inclination to explore it.
 It's a non-commercial, double opt-in, advertising-free publication.
-Each issue contains links to dozens of websites which contain computer tips, information on about any imaginable subject that fascinates us, humor, freeware, online games, puzzles, quizzes, art, photography, poetry, prose, music, anything we happen to find on the web, and we spend a lot of time looking, which we feel our readers may appreciate.
+Each issue contains links to websites which may contain computer tips, information on about any imaginable subject that fascinates us, humor, freeware, online games, puzzles, quizzes, art, photography, poetry, prose, music, anything we happen to find on the web, and we spend a lot of time looking, which we feel our readers may appreciate.
 Our little 'rag' is non-topical and any interesting website on any subject, which meets our criteria for content

 , is fair game.